 Exposure: Full sun to part shade

 Attributes: Attracts Pollinators, Cut Flower, Deer Resistant, Drought Tolerant, Heat Tolerant

 When to Sow Outside: RECOMMENDED.
-Cold Climates: 4 to 6 weeks before your average last frost date, or as soon as the soil can be worked.
+Cold Climates: 4 to 6 weeks before your average last frost date.
 Mild Climates: Late summer to fall for winter bloom.
 Ideal temperature is 55°–65°F.

 Days to Emerge: 10–21 days

 Seed Depth: 1"